On the algebra of symmetries of Laplace and Dirac operators: Summary and outlook

 \section{Summary and outlook}

-The replacement of ordinary derivatives by Dunkl derivatives ${\cal D}_i$ in the expressions of the Laplace and the Dirac operator in $N$ dimensions gives rise to the Laplace-Dunkl $\Delta$ and Dirac-Dunkl operator $\underline{D}$.
-This paper was devoted to the study of the symmetry algebras of these two operators, i.e.\ to the algebraic relations satisfied by the operators commuting or anti-commuting with $\Delta$ or $\underline{D}$.
+The replacement of ordinary derivatives by Dunkl derivatives ${\cal D}_i$ in the expressions of the Laplace and the Dirac operator in $N$ dimensions gives rise to the Laplace--Dunkl $\Delta$ and Dirac--Dunkl operator $\underline{D}$.
+This paper was devoted to the study of the symmetry algebras of these two operators, i.e., to the algebraic relations satisfied by the operators commuting or anticommuting with $\Delta$ or $\underline{D}$.

 In the case of Dunkl derivatives, the underlying object is the reflection group $G$ acting in $N$-dimensional space, characterized by a reduced root system.
 The Dunkl derivatives themselves then consist of an ordinary derivative plus a number of difference operators depending on this reflection group.
 So it can be expected that the reflection group $G$ plays an essential role in the structure of the symmetry algebra.